Mr-Anyone/vcc-compiler-collection/README.md

 - [X] Diagnostics Driver
 - [X] Add source location
 - [X] Add the following type short, long, and void*
+- [X] Adding a cast expression
 - [ ] The C FFI problem with SDL
-- [ ] Adding a cast expression
 - [ ] Add the following operations and, and or.
-- [ ] THE HEAP ALLOCATION PROBLEM WITH AstBase AND TYPE
+- [ ] The Heap allocation problem with ASTBase and Type

 # Example Code
 ```